What are investment companies?

 When you buy a share in an investment company you become a shareholder.
 Shareholders in investment companies have the same rights as other shareholders in other companies.

-- vote in a new board of directors if they are not happy with the current one
+- Vote in new directors if they are not happy with the current ones.

 In other collective investments, you don’t have as much of a say in how the fund is run.